bjornpagen/bjornpagen.com/desktop-linux-is-insecure/en_US.md

 There's really no reason why a system upgrade requires root privileges, especially for installing user software.
 [NixOS](https://nixos.org) explores this concept, albeit with an utterly incomprehensible configuration format.

-Overuse of sudo really deteriorates the seperation between root and user, usually to zero, since it's not hard at all to install a keylogger, even [on Wayland](https://github.com/Aishou/wayland-keylogger).
+Overuse of sudo really deteriorates the separation between root and user, usually to zero, since it's not hard at all to install a keylogger, even [on Wayland](https://github.com/Aishou/wayland-keylogger).